benmarwick/rrtools/README.md

         └── template.Rmd

 -   the `paper.Rmd` in `analysis/paper/` is ready to write in and render with bookdown
--   the `references.bib` file is empty, ready to insert reference details
+-   the `references.bib` file is has just one item to demonstrate the format, its ready to insert more reference details
 -   you can replace the supplied `csl` file with one from <https://github.com/citation-style-language/>
 -   we recommend using the [citr addin](https://github.com/crsh/citr) and [Zotero](https://www.zotero.org/) for highly efficient citation insertion while writing in an Rmd file.
 -   remember that `Imports:` field in the `DESCRIPTION` file must include the names of all packages used in analysis documents (e.g. `paper.Rmd`)